Required Health Insurance

 - Coordination with Colgate Student Health Services

 - Worldwide Coverage including medical evacuation, repatriation & travel assistance services

 Syracuse, NY 13202

-Domestic students are asked to enroll in or waive out of the Colgate health insurance plan.
-If you do not waive out of the plan, you will be enrolled automatically and your term student account balance will include the annual health insurance premium.
-Please complete the online waiver form each summer, providing information about your existing coverage, which Colgate will record as part of your electronic health record.
+Domestic students are asked to enroll in or waive out of the Colgate health insurance plan each academic year.
+If you do not waive out of the plan, you will be enrolled automatically (though we strongly recommend active enrollment for more streamlined and timely confirmation of enrollment and service), and your term student account balance will include the annual health insurance premium.
+Each summer, please complete the online waiver form, providing information about your existing coverage, which Colgate will record as part of your electronic health record.
 Waiver Enrollment Form.
-If yo do not reside in the United States, you will be automatically enrolled in the student health insurance policy.
+If you do not reside in the United States, you will be automatically enrolled in the student health insurance policy.
 No further actions are required.

 Students wishing to make changes in their insurance coverage during the academic year should contact the student accounts office at 315-228-4817.

 Unfortunately, with the overwhelming number of different insurance carriers and plans represented by our geographically diverse student body, we are unable to directly bill insurance companies for services offered through Student Health Services.
 However, in those circumstances where services are provided that result in an additional charge, students have the option to pay for the services and receive a written receipt that may be provided to their insurance carrier for reimbursement.